btiernay/elasticsearch-lang-java/README.md

 Scripts
 -------

-Scripts are written using Java fragments that are inlined into a class template before being compiled with [JavaCompiler](http://docs.oracle.com/javase/6/docs/api/javax/tools/JavaCompiler.html).
+Scripts are written using Java fragments that are inlined into a class template before being compiled with the standard jdk [JavaCompiler](http://docs.oracle.com/javase/6/docs/api/javax/tools/JavaCompiler.html) class.
 As such, it is required that you provide a `return` value in each control path of your script.

 Be warned that calling methods such as `System.exit()` will succeed in terminating the host JVM.